henry-bao/INFO201-Project/README.md

   * Project D:  ["International tourism expenditures in current prices"](https://knoema.com/atlas/maps/Tourism-expenditures)

+      - This project reflects the tourism expenditures of each country by the year and amount of money that was spent, it also used color gradient to show the amount of expenditures on the map.

 3. What data-driven questions do you hope to answer about this domain (share at least 3)?

   * Question 1: "Which country do people most travel to each year?"

-  This question can be answered using data by comparing numbers of arrivals per country and identifying which country has the most arrivals of tourists.
+    - This question can be answered using data by comparing numbers of arrivals per country and identifying which country has the most arrivals of tourists.

   * Question 2: "Of the people traveling out of a country, how many are traveling for reasons other than business?"

   * Question 3: "Does the wealth of a country affect how many of its citizens travel?"

-  * Question 4: "How has tourism affected a country's economy?"
+  * Question 4: "How does a country's tourism expenditures show the well-being of its economy?"
+    - The question can be answered by comparing the country's GDP to its tourism expenditures.

 ## Finding Data
 1. Where did you download the data (e.g., a web URL)?